Cluster sizes in subcritical soft Boolean models: Proofs

 We start by bounding the probability of the presence of powerful vertices inside the component of the origin.
-Here, powerful refers to a vertex mark no larger than \(s_m\) as demanded in the lower bound.
+Here, powerful refers to a vertex with {associated ball volume larger than \(s_m\)} as demanded in the lower bound.
 We show that for \(\beta<\beta_0\), the presence of such a vertex in the whole component is as unlikely as its presence in the direct neighbourhood of the origin and hence the probability of this event matches the probability of the lower bound.
 Afterwards, we deduce bounds for all other paths connecting \(\o\) to distance \(m^{1/d}\) when no powerful vertex is present depending on the occurrence of long edges.

-\paragraph{Powerful vertices contained in the component of the origin.} Let us now define the event that there exists a powerful vertex in the component of the origin as
+\paragraph{Powerful vertices contained in the component of the origin.} {Recall that a vertex with mark \(u\) has associated volume \(u^{-\gamma}\).} Let us now define the event that there exists a powerful vertex in the component of the origin as

-Here, we work on the event that, the origin is not itself a powerful vertex since this only happens with probability \(s_m\) which is of lower order than the desired one.
-For the second equality observe that if such a powerful vertex \(\x\) belongs to the component of the origin, there must be a path connecting \(\0\) and this \(\x\) using only vertices with marks larger than \(s_m\).
-If one of the previous vertices had mark smaller than \(s_m\) itself, we would have found such a powerful vertex in the component already and would not have had to consider the remaining part of the path.
-The following lemma coincides with \ref{stepB}.
+Here, we work on the event that, the origin is not itself a powerful vertex since this only happens with probability \(s_m^{-1/\gamma}\) which is of lower order than the desired one. {The second equality states that \(\0\) and the powerful vertex \(\x\) are connected by a path consisting of vertices with associated volume smaller than \(s_m\) only.
+Observe that this is no restriction since any previous vertex on the path with volume larger than \(s_m\) would already fulfil the event.} The following lemma coincides with \ref{stepB}.

-\begin{lemma} Consider the soft Boolean model \(\cG^\beta_\0=\cG^{\beta,\gamma,0,\delta}(\xi_\0)\) with \(\delta>1\), \(\gamma<\delta/(\delta+1)\), and \(\beta<\beta_0\).
+\begin{lemma} Consider the soft Boolean model \(\cG^\beta_\0=\cG^{\beta,\gamma,0,\delta}(\xi_\0)\) with \(\delta>1\), {\(1/\gamma-1>1/\delta\)}, and \(\beta<\beta_0\).
 Then, there exists \(M>1\) such that for all \(m>M\), we have

-where \(C_6^{(1)}\) is given below in~\eqref{eq:constUpperPowerfulVertex}. \end{lemma} \begin{proof} Observe that the skeleton of each path considered in \(F(m)\) has necessarily a skeleton with decreasing vertex marks.
-This is due to the fact that the target vertex \(\x\) is the most powerful vertex on the path.
-Using Mecke's equation~\cite{LastPenrose2017}, \eqref{eq:pathsBoundI}, and~\eqref{eq:pathsBoundII}, we hence immediately infer
+where \(C_6^{(1)}\) is given below in~\eqref{eq:constUpperPowerfulVertex}. \end{lemma} \begin{proof} Observe that the skeleton of each path considered in \(\cF(m)\) has necessarily a skeleton with decreasing vertex marks.
+This is due to the fact that the target vertex \(\x\) is the most powerful vertex on the path. {Further, each volume except for the last vertex of the path is smaller than \(s_m\), which corresponds to a mark larger than \(s_m^{-1/\gamma}\).} Using Mecke's equation~\cite{LastPenrose2017}, \eqref{eq:pathsBoundI}, and~\eqref{eq:pathsBoundII}, we hence immediately infer